-A storm that lands directly on a Mulberry destroys it.
-If the storm is adjacent to a Mulberry, it is non-functional for that GAME TURN.
+If the storm lands directly on a Mulberry it is destroyed.
+If the storm is adjacent to a Mulberry, it is non-functional for that Game Turn.

 The storm moves randomly.
 It starts in the center of the game map (unless a scenario defines otherwise).

 After each Initiative die roll, Player 1 rolls 2 dice separately.
-The first number moves the storm, using the number on the marker for direction.
-The second number indicates the distance in hexes the storm moves.
+The first number is the direction the storm moves.
+The second number indicates distance in hexes the storm travels.
 If a Storm moves off-map, remove it from play.

-9.3 Destruction Markers
+9.5 Destruction Markers

 Bridges and Canals (but not roads) are possible targets with "G" firepower.
-They can be attacked by any enemy unit(s)
+They can be attacked by any ground unit(s)

-located in a hex at either end of the bridge.

-Two (2) hits total in the same battle by one or more units are required to destroy a Bridge or Canal; a Destruction marker is used to indicate this status.
+located in a hex at either end of the bridge or by an air or naval unit in an adjacent hex.
+Two (2) hits total are required to destroy a Bridge or Canal and a Destruction marker is placed in the hex to indicate this status.
 Destroyed Bridges and Canals cannot be used for movement or supply.

-During a Production Phase, Engineer units may rebuild destroyed Bridges from either adjacent hex but only if both adjacent hexes are Friendly.
-Reduce the Engineer unit by 1-step and remove the Destruction marker.
+During a Production Phase, Engineer units may rebuild destroyed Bridges from either adjacent hex but only if both hexes are Friendly.
+Reduce the Engineer unit by 1-step And remove the Destruction marker.

-Engineers located on a canal hex can also repair a destroyed canal.
-Reduce the Engineer unit by 1-step and remove the Destruction marker.
+Engineers located on a canal hex can also repair a destroyed canal in the same way.
+Canals may be rebuilt by an Engineer in the same hex.

-9.4 Airfields
+9.6 Airfields